PySean/tree23/README.md

 #tree23

 ##Description
-A 2-3 tree implemented in C
+A 2-3 tree implemented in C.

 ##Dependencies
 * This program readily compiles with the latest version of gcc.
 I do not use